Menu

 Brass Rod production Mills removed from site.

-Extrusion Press 2 removed from site.
+Extrusion Press No. 2 removed from site.

 Brass foundry & Coreco swarf drying plant removed from site.